thrasher/raspberry-pi-3-model-a-plus/README.md

 Simple cases for a [Raspberry Pi 3 Model A+](https://www.raspberrypi.org/products/raspberry-pi-3-model-a-plus/).

 The VESA cases allow for mounting to the back of a monitor using M4 screws.

-Geometry created from the [published mechanical drawing](https://www.raspberrypi.org/app/uploads/2018/11/Raspberry_Pi_3A_mechanical-drawing.pdf), and caliper measurements from a 3 B+ (since the 3 A+ part hadn't shipped at the time - Nov 16, 2018).

-This part is useful to gauge fitment for a case.  dimensions are +/- 0.05 mm

 ## Print Settings